vamsiuppala/vamsiuppala.github.io/_posts/2024-01-04-predictions-pymsteams.md

 ## Result

-We first deployed this simple example code into a length production-run process to automatically dump the previous and latest predictions into a Teams Channel dedicated to tracking the most important prediction owned by my Team.
+When I first deployed this simple example code into a lengthy Azure AI run pipeline job, it started to dump the exact changes I'd wanted to monitor in KPIs directly into a Teams Channel dedicated for monitoring KPIs.
+It significantly reduced the stress of having to monitor KPIs actively through various dashboards.

-### Teams alert content
+#### Teams alert content example

 <img src="/images/2024-01-04-predictions-pymsteams/image5.png" style="width:6.5in;height:1.88472in" />